-How substantial a loss or gain your investments will experience in these future years will depend on the amount of risk inherent in your investment’s model portfolios or more specifically, the size of each portfolio’s standard deviation.
+How substantial a loss or gain your investments will experience in these future years will depend on the amount of risk (i.e. standard deviation) built-in to each portfolio or asset allocation.

 Click the Year View button again to toggle off this view of the yearly details and return to the Historic insight screen.